caltechlibrary/t2t3_dataset_web_apps/presentation1.md

 - Creating a new, `recipes_api2.yaml`
 - Creating a new directory structure for our static content called, `htdocs2`

-# Part 2.2: Iterating, Recipes 2
+# Part 2.1: Bootstrap from version 1

-On macOS and Linux

 ~~~shell
 dataset init recipes2.ds